SharvilDhumal/GrafanaAutoBuilder/README.md

    psql -U grafana_user -d grafana_autobuilder -f src/Backend/setup_test_data.sql
    ```

+### Grafana Setup

+1. Create an API key in Grafana (Settings → API keys).
+Set this as `GRAFANA_API_KEY` or in `application.yml` (`grafana.apiKey`).
+2. Add a PostgreSQL datasource in Grafana and copy its UID.
+Set a default UID in `application.yml` as `grafana.defaultDatasourceUid` or provide per-row via CSV `datasource`.
+3. Ensure Grafana is reachable at `http://localhost:3000` (or update `grafana.url`).

+The backend uses these to create dashboards and panels.

+### Supabase Storage (for CSV uploads)

+Uploads are stored in Supabase Storage by `SupabaseStorageService` (`src/Backend/src/main/java/com/example/grafanaautobuilder/service/storage/SupabaseStorageService.java`).
+This is optional but recommended for keeping an auditable record of uploaded CSV files.

+Setup steps:

+1. Create a Supabase project and go to Project Settings → API.
+2. Copy the Project URL (e.g., `https://YOUR-PROJECT.supabase.co`) and the Service Role key.
+   - Important: Use the Service Role key server-side only.
+Keep it secret.
+3. Create a Storage bucket (e.g., `uploads`).
+4. Provide configuration to the backend via env vars or `application.yml`:
+   - `SUPABASE_URL`
+   - `SUPABASE_SERVICE_KEY`
+   - `SUPABASE_BUCKET` (defaults to `uploads`)

+How it works:

+- On dashboard upload (`POST /api/dashboard/upload`), the CSV is first stored in Supabase (`bucket/users/anonymous/<uuid>-file.csv`), then processed to create a Grafana dashboard.
+Metadata is saved via `FileMetadataRepository`.
+- You can also upload directly via `POST /api/files/upload` and request a signed download URL via `GET /api/files/signed-url?path=...`.

+Troubleshooting Supabase:

+- Ensure the Service Role key is set and valid; 401 responses indicate an auth header or key issue.
+- If you see errors creating signed URLs, verify the bucket exists and the path is correct.

 ### Checklist (make sure this is true before uploading):

 - File is UTF-8 encoded `.csv` with a single header row.